n8n-io/n8n-docs/docs/workflows/executions/all-executions.md

 	* **Status**: choose from **Failed**, **Running**, **Success**, or **Waiting**.
 	* **Execution start**: see executions that started in the given time.
 	* **Saved custom data**: this is data you create within the workflow using the Code node.
 Enter the key and value to filter.
 Refer to [Custom executions data](/workflows/execution/custom-executions-data/) for information on adding custom data.

+		!!! info "Feature availability"
+			Custom executions data is available on:

+			* Cloud: Start, Pro, and Power
+			* Self-Hosted: Team and Enterprise

 ## Retry failed workflows